 Accommodations at the Ngare Sero Mountain Lodge (D)

-This morning's safari drive is through Tarangire's rich fantasy-land of baobab trees as we depart the park.
-From here we drive up and over the rim of Ngorongoro Crater (which we take a peek at from a viewpoint, but visit later on the tour), en route to Ndutu, part of the conservation area adjacent to Serengeti National Park.
-We descend from lush higher elevations at the Crater rim down through an arid area, with fabulous scenery, geology, and impressive bird species, from wheatears to three species of sandgrouse and the elegant Kori Bustard.
+This morning we work our way to Ndutu, part of the conservation area adjacent to Serengeti National Park. through an arid area, with fabulous scenery, geology, and impressive bird species, from wheatears to three species of sandgrouse and the elegant Kori Bustard.
 At the junction with Serengeti National Park, we veer south to the prime calving area for Wildebeest, on the mineral-rich soils of Ndutu, where wildlife watching abounds!

 Accommodations at Mbugani Mobile Migration Tented Camp (B,L,D)

 As far as your eye can see, Wildebeest are running, feeding, fretting over newborn calves, and keeping an eye out for predators.
 Vast numbers of prey invite predators and no two days are alike.
 Leopard, Cheetah, Lion, and other cats are all possible.
-Both days we enjoy very extensive game and bird viewing drives, both morning and afternoon.
-We are in the heart of the action - the areas we explore are prime for Wildebeest calving; the circle of life is astounding.
-We often find a kill made before dawn, and watch as vultures, jackals, and other scavengers wait their turn for lions to be done.
+Both days we enjoy very extensive game and bird viewing drives in the morning and afternoon.
+We are in the heart of the action—the areas we explore are prime for Wildebeest calving; the circle of life is astounding.
+We often find a kill made before dawn, and watch as vultures, Jackal, and other scavengers wait their turn for the Lion to be done.